michaelwu21/apple-keyboard-windows-mapping/README.md

-# apple-keyboard-windows-mapping
-AutoHotKey: Use apple magic keyboard on windows with mac keyboard mapping
+# AutoHotKey: Use apple magic keyboard on windows with mac keyboard mapping